Skystone Partners Prize for Research on Fundraising and Philanthropy

 The Prize for Research is made possible by an endowment from Skystone Partners to encourage advanced research that extends the knowledge of fundraising and philanthropy.

-Authors of published works on research in fundraising and philanthropy are invited to submit books or monographs for the Skystone Partners Prize for Research on Fundraising and Philanthropy.
+Authors of published works on research in fundraising and philanthropy are invited to submit a book or monograph OR a peer-reviewed article for the Skystone Partners Prize for Research on Fundraising and Philanthropy.
 Other individuals or organizations can nominate appropriate publications.

 To be considered for the Prize, works must be: